zeroerrequattro/twitch_bulk_ban/README.md

 ```

 ## Execution
-To begin the MASSIVE BAN, just digit `npm run ban` in the Terminal, inside the tool folder.
+To begin the MASSIVE BAN, just type `npm run ban` in the Terminal, inside the tool folder.
-I you want to use a different text file, digit `node ban.js -f path/to/file.txt`.
+I you want to use a different text file, type `node ban.js -f path/to/file.txt`.

+You can also choose the starting index of the list of users to ban, by using the `-i` option: `node ban.js -f path/to/file.txt -i 10`

+This is useful when Twitch returns no response, so you don't have to start again from the beginning.

+For a brief list of available options, just type `node ban.js -h`

 Have fun!